openstack/nova/doc/source/nova.concepts.rst

 administration and ongoing maintenance of nova, such as user creation, vpn management, and much more.

-See doc:`nova.manage` in the Administration Guide for more details.
+See :ref:`nova.manage` in the Administration Guide for more details.

 Concept: Flags
 --------------

-Nova uses python-gflags for a distributed command line system, and the flags can either be set when running a command at the command line or within flag files.
-When you install Nova packages, each nova service gets its own flag file.
+Nova uses python-gflags for a distributed command line system, and the flags can either be set when running a command at the command line or within a flag file.
+When you install Nova packages for the Austin release, each nova service gets its own flag file.
 For example, nova-network.conf is used for configuring the nova-network service, and so forth.
+In releases beyond Austin which was released in October 2010, all flags are set in nova.conf.

 Concept: Plugins